Home

 (Some Strategic Planning Samples)

-• As a small business owner, it will be challenging to follow a low-cost strategy: to achieve the low costs you typically would need to enjoy economies of scale that aren't easily obtained as a small business.
+• As a small business owner, it is challenging to follow a low-cost/low-price strategy: achieving low costs necessary to offer low prices, you typically would need to enjoy economies of scale that aren't easily obtained as a small business.

 • If you are primarily doing business on the internet, it is possible to be a relatively low-cost business using digital technology but it would likely still need some investment from the business to gain market share in such a gigantic and over-populated market.